-Our virtual School Partnership Programs provide students and teachers with a comprehensive opportunity to explore curricular themes by examining works of art through multiple sessions with a museum educator.
-Programs combine guided online gallery visits with professional development, assessment, and planning between teachers and museum educators.
+Our School Partnership Programs provide students and teachers with a comprehensive opportunity to explore curricular themes by examining works of art through multiple sessions with a museum educator.
+Programs combine guided gallery visits with professional development, assessment, and planning between teachers and museum educators.
 These elements make for successful, intensive programs that benefit both the school and us.
 Our educators work cooperatively with school and district leaders to determine the exact nature of each partnership, which may include professional development and a curriculum integrating museum educator–led lessons.

 Together we can: